How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 Mind the unexpected

 When you travel by bike, unexpected things happen all the time.
-You may take a wrong turn, ending up riding a fair bit of miles, a landslide may block the road, you can get a flat, a broken spoke, or even worst.
+You may take a wrong turn, ending up riding a fair bit of miles, a landslide may block the road, you can get a flat, a broken spoke, or even worse.

 When planning to ride very long daily distances you should consider the unexpected.
-That’s one of the reasons why it’is never a good idea to book your accommodation for the night in advance when bicycle touring.
+That’s one of the reasons why it is never a good idea to book your accommodation for the night in advance when bicycle touring.

 If you have more questions try to check these other articles